 The various interrupt enable bits, together with their associated request flags, are shown in the accompanying diagrams with their order of priority.
-All interrupt sources have their own individual vector.
+Some interrupt sources have their own individual vector while others share the same multi-function interrupt vector.
 Once an interrupt subroutine is serviced, all the other interrupts will be blocked, as the global interrupt enable bit, EMI bit will be cleared automatically.
 This will prevent any further interrupt nesting from occurring.
 However, if other interrupt requests occur during this interval, although the interrupt will not be immediately serviced, the request flag will still be recorded.